Frank Pavone: Supreme Court insurance case

-Baby Alfie Evans

-In 2018, Pavone advocated for baby Alfie Evans – a UK toddler suffering from an unknown neurological disorder -- in order to help transfer the child to Bambino Gesu Hospital in Rome, a move that was supported by Pope Francis.
-The family of Alfie Evans got an unexpected ray of hope in April 2018 when an appeals court agreed to examine their case.
-In the lower court's decision, Evans was to remain in a government-run hospital where doctors had ordered the removal of life support and a cessation of care.

 Political activity

 In September 2004, Pavone addressed a group of delegates to the Republican National Convention in New York.
 Pavone said that abortion was the "single issue" for him in the election of 2004, and indicated the politics of abortion was the reason he endorsed George W. Bush.

 Pavone has made statements comparing supporting the legality of abortion to supporting terrorism.
 Pavone said "abortion is no less violent than terrorism".
-When 2008 presidential candidate John McCain chose Sarah Palin as his running mate, Pavone said he believed that Palin was a better Catholic than Democratic vice presidential candidate Joe Biden, due to her opposition to abortion, even though Palin was raised a Protestant in the Assemblies of God church.
+When 2008 presidential candidate John McCain chose Sarah Palin as his running mate, Pavone said he believed that Palin was a better Catholic than Democratic vice presidential candidate Joe Biden due to her opposition to abortion, even though Palin is a Protestant.

 In January 2010, Pavone commented on the special election victory of Republican Scott Brown to fill the late Democratic Senator Ted Kennedy's U.S. Senate seat.
 Although Brown has a moderate stance on abortion, supporting certain restrictions while supporting its legality, Pavone considered his victory as an example that "elections are the answer".

 In August 2012, after Cardinal Timothy M. Dolan invited President Barack Obama to the annual Al Smith Dinner, Pavone criticized the decision, saying it "amounts to scandal," because Obama supports legal abortion.

 Pavone served in leadership positions in former President Donald Trump's 2020 reelection campaign.
 Pavone served on the Catholic Advisory Board, and was named national co-chair of Pro-Life Voices For Trump.
 At that time, any concerns about his political and ecclesiastical activity were resolved.
 When the Holy See's Congregation for the Clergy requested that Pavone refrain from using any formal title within the campaign, both he and the campaign complied with the request although he continued in his role of advising and advocating for the campaign.